Liam-XD/cf-cross-skilling/README.md

 This will ensure Playwright does not run the script and instead returns is as 'skipped' in the reporting.
 More info: https://playwright.dev/docs/api/class-test#test-skip

+### Github Actions

+A basic Github Actions workflow has been added to this repository.
+This workflow will install any dependencies, the playwright browsers and then run the tests.

+The results of this workflow can be viewed under the 'Actions' tab within GitHub.

 ## Contribution